KatTheGit/sylvan-row/assets/README.md

   - Red team, damage: Red duh
   - Blue team, damage: Have a guess

+If a character is mechanically simple, compensate visually.

 ## 2.4.
 Map

 Maps contain walls.
 Walls are a major gameplay element.
 They can be added (by abilities) or removed (shot down), but they cannot be easily shot or moved through, unless they are temporary.